infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 The following demonstrates how to delegate the passport creation to the Hub for a passport to be generated following the invited user's registration:

 ```
-$> infinit-user --fetch --as alice --name hub
+$> infinit user --fetch --as alice --name hub
 Fetched user "hub".
-$> infinit-passport --create --as alice --network cluster --user hub --allow-create-passport --push
+$> infinit passport --create --as alice --network cluster --user hub --allow-create-passport --push
 Locally created passport "alice/cluster: hub".
 Remotely saved passport "alice/cluster: hub".
 ```

 The Hub's user then needs to be registered to the network.
-This requires that the volume is mounted so that the _infinit-acl_ binary can be used to write the block.
+This requires that the volume is mounted so that the _infinit acl_ binary can be used to write the block.

 ```
-$> infinit-volume --mount --as alice --name shared --mountpoint /mnt/shared/ --publish
+$> infinit volume --mount --as alice --name shared --mountpoint /mnt/shared/ --publish
 ...
-$> infinit-acl --register --network cluster --user hub --path /mnt/shared/
+$> infinit acl --register --network cluster --user hub --path /mnt/shared/
 ```

 Users can now be invited using their email addresses.
 They will receive an email asking them to install the graphical client and sign up.
 Note that the Hub will only generate their passport once they have confirmed their email address.

 ```
-$> infinit-drive --invite --as alice --name workspace --email dave@company.com --push
+$> infinit drive --invite --as alice --name workspace --email dave@company.com --push
 Locally created invitation "alice/workspace: dave@company.com".
 Remotely saved invitation "alice/workspace: dave@company.com".
 ```